ToGenplusplus/ProgrammingWithNodeJs/TypeScript/dsAndAlgosPractice/arrays/Arrays.md

 # Array:

-- enables storing data in sequential blocks of memory
-- O(1)
-  - retrieval of items if item location is known.
-  - appending at the end of the array (majority of the time)
-- O(n)
-  - for traversal, insert, deletion, operations.
-- O(n logn)
-  - for sorting
-- Use case:
-  - require data stored together in memory (cache friendlyness)
-  - items are known ahead of time
-  - represent multiple items of the same type in a single variable

 ## Problem solving:

 In order to ensure you are understanding/solving the actual problem, accounting for edge cases, its important to ask